 Oklahoma Becomes First To Settle With OxyContin Makers

 Following a rejection on Monday by the Oklahoma Supreme Court to delay the start of trial by 100 days, Purdue Pharma reached a settlement with the state for a sum totaling $270 million.
 The court date, already set for May 28, will continue with the suit’s other defendants (drug manufacturers Teva Pharmaceuticals, Johnson & Johnson, Allergan, and others).
 In a statement released Tuesday, Purdue said the agreement reached between the company and the state attorney general’s office “resolves all of the state’s claims.”
-The lawsuit claimed the manufacturers downplayed the risk of Opioid addiction and made misleading statements that resulted in the deaths of thousands.
+The lawsuit claimed the manufacturers downplayed the risk of opioid addiction and made misleading statements that resulted in the deaths of thousands.

 Purdue and a slew of other opioid manufacturers, distributors, pharmacy chains still face litigation in 36 states, including a collection of 1600 lawsuits under one judge in Cleveland.